Geography students on a coastal field trip, walking together along a sandy beach under a bright sky.

 Welsh Baccalaureate Advanced and A level General Studies will be recognised in our offer.
 We will also consider a combination of A Levels and BTECs/OCRs.

-Students from outside the UK are expected to hold qualifications broadly equivalent to UK standards - typically A Level for undergraduate study and a Bachelor's degree (or equivalent) for postgraduate study.
+Students from outside the UK are expected to hold qualifications broadly equivalent to UK standards - typically A Level for undergraduate study.

 To help you interpret these equivalents, please select your country/region of residence.
 This will provide details on equivalent entry requirements, as well as information about local representatives, events, and key contacts.